LabO8/nestjs-s3/site/docs/api/index.md

 });
 ```

-However, there are times, where configuration if loaded from a service or depends on other providers.
-This can be achived using the `S3Module.forRootAsync`.
+However, there are times, when the configuration is loaded from a service or depends on other providers.
+This can be achieved using the `S3Module.forRootAsync`.

 ```typescript
 S3Module.forRootAsync({